dokku/dokku-letsencrypt/README.md

-    letsencrypt:disable <app>               Disable letsencrypt for an app letsencrypt:enable <app>                Enable or renew letsencrypt for an app letsencrypt:list                        List letsencrypt-secured apps with certificate expiry letsencrypt:revoke <app>                Revoke letsencrypt certificate for app
+    letsencrypt:disable <app>               Disable letsencrypt for an app letsencrypt:enable <app>                Enable or renew letsencrypt for an app letsencrypt:list                        List letsencrypt-secured apps with certificate expiry letsencrypt:report [<app>|--global]     Display a letsencrypt report for one or more apps letsencrypt:revoke <app>                Revoke letsencrypt certificate for app
 ```